-- An IP address is requested from a DHCP server by default.
+- For ThinManager Ready thin clients: - An IP address is requested from a DHCP server by default.
 The DHCP server needs to have Option 066 set to the ThinManager Server IP address and Option 067 set to firmware.acp to specify a ThinManager Server IP address.
 Units with the ACP BootLoader 5.01 and later can use DHCP and have the ThinManager Server statically assigned on the unit.
-See DHCP Server Setup and the Boot Process for details. - .
-Alternately, the terminal may be assigned a static ID address and the T - Alternately, the terminal may be assigned a static IP address and the ThinManager Server IP address. - The terminal connects to the ThinManager Server to download its configuration. - The ThinManager configuration will tell the terminal which terminal server to connect and login to. - The terminal will connect to that terminal server and display the Windows login dialog box or will automatically login with help from the ThinManager configuration. - The terminal will create a session on the terminal server, allowing applications to run.
+See DHCP Server Setup and Boot Process for details. - Alternately, the terminal may be assigned a static IP address and the ThinManager Server IP address. - For PXE thin clients: - An IP address and boot file is requested from a DHCP server, or ThinManager if configured..
+See PXE Server Configuration Wizard for details. - The terminal connects to the ThinManager Server to download its configuration. - The ThinManager configuration will tell the terminal which terminal server to connect and login to. - The terminal will connect to that terminal server and display the Windows login dialog box or will automatically login with help from the ThinManager configuration. - The terminal will create a session on the terminal server, allowing applications to run.

-The ThinManager Ready Thin client can be assigned to a single terminal server, or it can be assigned to multiple terminal servers in case of terminal server failure.
+The Thin client can be assigned to a single terminal server, or it can be assigned to multiple terminal servers in case of terminal server failure.
 Display Clients are groups of terminal servers that have added functionality for the thin client.

-Failover Overview
+2.4 Failover Overview